 Buyers can include all kinds of contingencies in their purchase offers.
-You can request that certain needed repairs be completed or paid-for by the seller before the sale is final.
-You could request that appliances in the home be included with the sale.
+You can request repairs be completed or paid-for by the seller before the sale is final.
 Buyers can also make an offer that depends on the buyer’s ability to sell their existing home first: that way, they’ll have the money from the sale of the previous home to purchase this new home.

 As a buyer, it’s best not to get too carried away with contingencies.
 In tight real estate markets, lots of contingencies can remove your offer from the running outright.
 If everything else is equal, most sellers will choose deals with fewer hurdles to clear.